Bradfield/algos/trees/vocabulary-and-definitions.md

 ### Leaf Node

 A leaf node is a node that has no children.
 For example, Human and
-    Chimpanzee are leaf nodes in Figure 1.
+    Chimpanzee are leaf nodes in our animal taxonomy example.

 ### Level

-The level of a node $n$ is the number of edges on the path from the
+The level of a node $$n$$ is the number of edges on the path from the
-    root node to $n$.
-For example, the level of the Felis node in Figure 1 is five.
+    root node to $$n$$.
+For example, the level of the Felis node in our animal taxonomy example is five.
 By definition, the level of the root node is zero.

 ### Height

 The height of a tree is equal to the maximum level of any node in
     the tree.
-The height of the tree in Figure 2 is two.
+The height of the tree in our file system example is two.

 With the basic vocabulary now defined, we can move on to a formal